 Don't scrub on a daily basis unless you have extremely oily skin.
 People with normal or dry skin need to exfoliate only once or twice a week [source: Bruno].
 Also, take care to not exfoliate too hard or too often.
 Skin can become irritated if you choose products with ingredients that are too harsh for your skin type or if you scrub too hard when you're exfoliating [source: Wyar].

-For more information on exfoliating, visit the Web sites on the next page.
+For more information on exfoliating, visit the Web sites below.